ashishpatel26/SuperResolution-Medical-Imaging-using-SRGAN/README.md

-# SuperResolution-Medical-Imaging-using-SRGAN
+# Super-Resolution-in-Medical-Imaging-using-SRGAN
-About This repository contains code for the super resolution of medical images using SRGAN and other comparative models, such as SRCNN, SRResNet, and Sparse Representation.
+This repository contains code for the super resolution of medical images using SRGAN and other comparative models, such as SRCNN, SRResNet, and Sparse Representation.